austinylin/gapps-csv-pwd-sync/README.md

         brew install python

-2. Restart your terminal to load up the new version of python:
+2. Restart your terminal to load up the new version of python.

-        relaunch terminal

-3. Use pip to install the required Google Data Libraries
+3. Use pip to install the required Google Data Libraries:

         pip install gdata